VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

      Whether to skip TLS certificate verification when connecting to the remote read address (default: false) --remote-read-disable-path-append
      Whether to disable automatic appending of the /api/v1/read suffix to --remote-read-src-addr (default: false)

+# There are flags available for influx, opentsdb, prometheus and remote-read commands.
+See below.
 ```

 Flags available only for the `verify-block` command: